jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   - ``.today()`` is a call to the `today method`_ of the `datetime.datetime object`_ from the `datetime module`_, it returns a `datetime.datetime object`_
   - ``.year`` asks for the value of the ``year`` :ref:`class attribute<test_attribute_error_w_class_attributes>` of the `datetime.datetime object`_ returned by the `now method`_ or `today method`_ of the `datetime.datetime object`_ from the `datetime module`_

-  that was a lot of word, they become clearer in the chapters on :ref:`classes<what is a class?>` and :ref:`AttributeError<what causes AttributeError?>`.
+  that was a lot of words, they become clearer in the chapters on :ref:`classes<what is a class?>` and :ref:`AttributeError<what causes AttributeError?>`.

 * I add a :ref:`key<test_keys_of_a_dictionary>` for ``age`` to the `return statement`_ in ``person.py``